chethankumar-1/chethan_C-Assessment/README.md

 ## Install Dotnet
   - version v8.0.415.

-## Open a terminal and run the commands
+## Open a terminal and run the command
   - dotnet run